andreipall/andreipall.github.io/_posts/2024-06-27-flexible-array-members-in-a-structure.markdown

     int stud_name_len;
     //this is used to store the size of the struct int struct_size;
-    //flexible array member (FAM) - must be at the end of the structure declaration char stud_name[];
+    //flexible array member (FAM) - must be at the end of the structure definition char stud_name[];
 };